 The credit risk of tenants is assessed according to their credit characteristics, including whether they are an individual or legal entity, industry, age profile, and any known existence of previous financial difficulties.
-The credit rating of the financial institutions with which cash and cash equivalents are held, is A (2021: A) for Société Générale S.A., and BBB- (2021: BBB) for Bank of Ireland (as issued by Standard & Poor's).
+The credit rating of the financial institutions with which cash and cash equivalents are held, is A (2022: A) for Société Générale S.A., and BBB- (2022: BBB) for Bank of Ireland (as issued by Standard & Poor's).

-13 COVID provision
+13 Rental provision

 The Fund holds investment properties which are leased out to tenants.
-Due to the economic disruption caused by the COVID-19 pandemic, the Fund recognised that it might have to grant partial rent reductions to certain tenants whose businesses were materially impacted by the various Irish Government lockdowns and restrictions.
-When it is deemed probable that such a rent reduction will be granted to a tenant, the Fund recognises a provision in respect of the likely resultant reduction in income.
-The balance of the COVID provision at 30 September 2022 is EUR 30,000 (2021: EUR 112,500)
+When it is deemed probable that a rent reduction will be granted to a tenant, the Fund recognises a provision in respect of the likely resultant reduction in income.
+The balance of the provision at 30 September 2023 is EUR 37,221 (2022: EUR 30,000).